kean/Nuke/Demo/README.md

-├── Caching          Caching, prefetching, resumable downloads, and decompression ├── AnimatedImages   Animated image playback and its diagnostics ├── Integration      The pipeline delegate, custom data loaders, and video ├── Lab              Instruments, stress rigs, the Fixture Zoo, and the rig's switches, for working on Nuke ├── Helpers          Shared views, the Lab's verdicts and sparkline, the pipeline probe and HUD, the frame and main-thread watchdogs, Auto-Scroll, fixtures, network conditions, demo URLs, the demo's data loaders, and a few small utilities
+├── Caching          Caching, prefetching, resumable downloads, and decompression ├── AnimatedImages   Animated image playback and its diagnostics ├── Integration      The pipeline delegate, custom data loaders, and video ├── Lab              Instruments and stress rigs for working on Nuke ├── Helpers          Shared views, the pipeline probe and HUD, the frame and main-thread watchdogs, Auto-Scroll, fixtures, demo URLs, the demo's data loaders, and a few small utilities
-└── Resources        The app icon, the logo, a bundled animation, the bundled fixtures, the Fixture Zoo's copied inputs, and the photo stream's URLs
+└── Resources        The app icon, the logo, a bundled animation, the bundled fixtures, and the photo stream's URLs
 ```